 But for some reason, you assigned a different meaning to each.
 You had more to lose in one situation versus the other, and it was all perception.

-We would all most likely agree that getting into the octagon with a fellow fighter would take a super-sized level of confidence.
+For example, we would all most likely agree that getting into the ring with a fighter would take a super-sized level of confidence.

 Have you ever watched the fighters talk to each other during a pre-fight interview?
 Often the cockiness and arrogance are palpable.
 If you look up over-confident fighters “getting what they deserved” on YouTube, you will notice a myriad of options.